bambooforest/IntroDataScience_Spring_2022/7_data_modeling/README.md

 The logic of hypothesis testing is as follows.
 After we have identified the H0 and H1, we can do only one of two things:

--   1.  reject the H0 in favor of the H1
+-   1. Reject the H0 in favor of the H1

--   2.  fail to reject H0 and thus keep it
+-   2. Fail to reject H0 and thus keep it

 Null hypothesis testing corresponds to a *reductio ad absurdum* argument in logic, i.e., a claim is assumed valid if its counterclaim is